 Of course, there are fundamental customer service rules, which need not be elaborated:

 - Introduce yourself first and brand your call

 These are pretty basic and may seem like they shouldn’t have anything to do with a call’s success, but these little things can serve as an emotional investment to foster a budding business relationship.
 Then there are also these other things that could be handy:

-- Mention the prospect’s name often, but not too much – Some people would think this is a nuisance during a conversation, but when prospects hear their name, it shows that you are genuinely interested in them.
+Some people would think this is a nuisance during a conversation, but when prospects hear their name, it shows that you are genuinely interested in them.
 It makes the conversation less transactional and more casual.

-- Be confident when talking – This should already be a given, but this is a trait that often goes out the window during an actual call.
+This should already be a given, but this is a trait that often goes out the window during an actual call.
 Confidence is a crucial factor even in the B2C customer service industry.
 When someone sounds like he doesn’t know what he’s talking about, the odds of a business partnership becomes unlikely.

-- Recap and close with warmth – As with any customer service platform, telemarketers should make sure that the prospects have fully captured what has transpired in a call.
+As with any customer service platform, telemarketers should make sure that the prospects have fully captured what has transpired in a call.
 Just a simple recap of the key takeaways, quick reminders of future tasks, and a memorable (but not too salesy) closing spiel can leave a mark on the prospect, which you may be able to capitalize on when the opportunity arises.